planetmint/planetmint/docs/root/source/installation/node-setup/configuration.md

 ### log.file

 The full path to the file where logs should be written.
-The user running `bigchaindb` must have write access to the specified path.
+The user running `planetmint` must have write access to the specified path.

 **Log rotation:** Log files have a size limit of about 200 MB